 Throughout this article, we will explore the reasons as to why the earnings per share ratio (EPS Formula) is an important trading formula, and why it is well respected and used by many investors.

 Why is earnings per share an important trading formula?
 Earnings per share can help to measure how profitable or not a company is.
 It is a very important measure in all aspects of financial analysis, and forms a very important part of many potential investor’s decisions.
-The earnings per share ratio is the only one that is able to find out what shareholders could get back by investing in a company.
+The earnings per share ratio is the only one that is able to find out what shareholders could get back by investing in a company and enable them to find the best ways to invest.

 If a company has an earnings per share value that has grown considerably and at a normal rate, then it tends to be a positive sign that the company has been and has continued to be in a good financial position, and that it is making correct business decisions.
 Of course, the normal purpose of a company being in business is to maximise their profit so that they can reinvest their profits in further expansion.